hmgu-itg/imputationserver-doc/docs/getting-started.md

 ![](images/quality-control02.png)

 If you selected a population, we compare the allele frequencies of the uploaded data with those from the reference panel.
 The result of this check is available in the QC report and can be downloaded by clicking on `qcreport.html`.

+!!! info "On QC failure"
+    If your data fails the QC step, please refer to the failed job's `qcreport.html` file, per-chromosome log files (e.g. `chr_1.log`), and the "Logs" tab to understand why your job failed.
+Please refer to the [Quality Control](./pipeline.md#quality-control) section in the [Pipeline Overview](./pipeline.md) page to learn about the QC steps.

 ### Pre-phasing and Imputation